-POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE & CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 northern parcel - phase 1a.
-The southern parcel (phase 1b) has outline permission for B1 employment development and includes a small area of unallocated land to the south outside of the Bicester 10 allocation.
-An alternative proposal for phase 1b has a resolution to approve (20/00293/OUT).
-The application includes residential and employment development and ancillary retail, café and gym facilities.
-37% of the proposal site is included within the Bicester 10 allocation whilst the southern portion of the site is located adjacent to the allocation.
-Approximately 1.17 ha of land being located within the allocation.
-Phase 2 comprising the remainder of the Bicester 10 allocation, located to the east of Wendlebury Road was granted planning permission for B1 development and a health and racquets club on 15.8 ha of land in September 2020 (19/01740/HYBRID).
-Bicester 11: Employment Land at North East Bicester The policy requires the provision of mixed B use class employment at Bicester on 15 hectares of land.
-The NPPF requires that planning policies set criteria or identify strategic sites to meet anticipated needs over the plan period.
-This is a site-specific Outline planning permission (15/01012/OUT) was granted in May 2016 and various reserved matters have been approved pursuant to this outline consent.
-The Council's latest AMR sets out how the majority of the site contains completed employment This is a site-specific policy that is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
-The policy will be reviewed through the Local Plan Review 2040.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS

+Cherwell Local Pla n 2011 - 2031 Part 1

+period.
+This is a site-specific policy, but it is be reviewed through the Local Plan

+generally consistent with the NPPF.
+The land to the west of Wendlebury Review 2040.

+Road comprises two parcels of land.

+Phase 1a which is related to a hotel is

+completed.
+The southern parcel (phase

+1b) has a reserved matters permission

+for B1 employment development and

+includes a small area of unallocated

+land to the south outside of the

+Bicester 10 allocation.
+Phase 1B was

+granted Reserved matters on the 11th

+November (beyond the base date of

+this AMR)

+Planning permission for phase 1b has

+been secured (20/00293/OUT).
+The

+application includes residential and

+employment development and

+ancillary retail, café and gym facilities.

+37% of the proposal site is included

+within the Bicester 10 allocation whilst

+the southern portion of the site is

+located adjacent to the allocation.

+Approximately 1.17 ha of land being

+located within the allocation and has

+not been completed.

+Phase 2 comprising the remainder of

+the Bicester 10 allocation, located to

+the east of Wendlebury Road was

+granted planning permission for B1

+development and a health and

+racquets club on 15.8 ha of land in